kirenz/om2/_sources/docs/code-overview.md

 You should be able to:

-- Fit a decision tree model with train test split
+- Fit a decision tree model using train test split
 - Evaluate a decision tree model

 ```